kx1t/planefence/README.md

 ## catchup.sh

 This script will do a "catch-up" run.
-You should use this sparingly.
+You should use this sparingly - under normal circumstances, you will never need it.
 It will iterate through all `/tmp/dump1090*.txt` files and create PlaneFence pages for them.
 Usage: `/usr/share/planefence/catchup.sh [days]`
 Example: `/usr/share/planefence/catchup.sh 1`
 The optional `days` argument indicates how many days of history the script will generate, with "1" being today, and "8" being today + the previous 7 days.
 The script will skip those days for which there is no data available.

 # Seeing your PlaneFence page
-Once you have run the app at least once, you can find it at `http://<address_of_rpi>/planefence`.
+Once the app is running, you can find the results at `http://<address_of_rpi>/planefence`.
+Give it a few minutes after installation!
 Replace `<address_of_rpi>` with whatever the address is you normally use to get to the SkyAware or Dump1090 map.
 For reference, see (http://planefence.ramonk.net).